Defining Democracy

 Democracy is a system of government in which power ultimately rests with the people, who exercise that power directly or through freely elected representatives.

-We tend to think of democracy as an idea that we learn in school and some of us practice every two or four years.
-It is often confused with personal liberty, offered up to justify a right, as in, “This is a democracy, so I have the right to _____________.”
+We tend to think of democracy as an idea that we learn in school that some of us practice every two or four years.
+It is often confused with personal liberty, offered up to justify a right, as in, “This is a democracy, so I have the right to ___________.”

 Ideas can be inconvenient and put aside in order to “get things done.”
 But things put aside are things that can get lost and forgotten.

-Join me as we explore the everyday ingredients that make democracy thrive.
-Like a good brew, democracy is created from simple elements—close to home and often overlooked.
-It begins with public places where people from different walks of life can meet, mingle, and form connections.
+Like a good brew, democracy is created from simple ingredients, close to home and often overlooked.
+It begins with public places where people from different walks of life can meet, mingle, and connect.
 Add a pinch of curiosity to spark conversation.
 Stir in leadership that invites participation rather than fears it.
 And finally, choose a place alive with diversity—where new people, new ideas, and new experiences flow in.

-Together, let’s rediscover the social capital all around us—and see how it can be blended into a democracy that’s real, resilient, and relevant to our daily lives.
+Together, let’s rediscover the social capital all around us and see how it can be transformed into a culture that supports democracy.

 The Examples